 "Lord, right now, I acknowledge You as my first and most important partner.
 Thank You for your faithfulness to me.
 I know that You know who my partners will be, and I want to thank You for each one of them.
-I thank You that You will make a way for me to find them and to share my vision with them for participating in this trip.
+I thank You that You will make a way for me to find them and to share my vision with them for participating in this Leading Edge Trip.
 Lord, soften their hearts toward me.
 Help me communicate well with them, and help them understand that they will be involved in sharing Your love with people.
-Help them hear Your voice on how to be involved in this trip.
-Bless each one of them in Jesus' name, Amen."
+Help them hear Your voice on how to be involved in this Leading Edge Trip.
+Bless each one of them in Jesus' name.
+Amen."

-You might compose a similar prayer guide for your partners to use in praying on your behalf concerning the trip.
+You might compose a similar prayer guide for your partners to use in praying on your behalf concerning the Leading Edge Trip.
 On the back of such a guide you might add specific items for which they can pray.